 1. Talk to someone you trust.

-A friend, your suitemate, a brother or sister or one of your parents—just as long as it is someone who will listen.
+A friend, your suitemate, a sibling, or a parental figure—just as long as it is someone who will listen.
 Then let it all out.
 A good friend won’t let you feel sorry for yourself very long.
 And you shouldn’t either.

 2. Have a good cry.

 There’s no shame in crying every now and then, and breaking up can be really, really hard.
-(By the way, all you macho men, tough guys cry, too.).
+(By the way, EVERYONE is allowed to cry!)
 Cry and let it all out in writing if that works for you, but then do something fun.
 You may feel like being alone for a while, but that doesn’t mean you can’t read, listen to music or do other things that are perfect for solo time.

 3. Be good to yourself.